Two pages are all you've got to impress - learn how to make them count

-According to a survey conducted by StandOut CV, job seekers in the UK have to apply for an average of 27 jobs before receiving an interview.
+According to a survey, job seekers in the UK have to apply for an average of 27 jobs before receiving an interview.
 In a job market this competitive, it's easy to feel overwhelmed.

 If you've been applying for jobs for a while now and haven't had any luck, it may be time to change your strategy.
 Read on for ways you can hit the refresh button on your CV and finally start landing the interviews you're looking for.